Amel simply one of the best

 Henri would write his own history and prove that passion and dedication would be a winning formula in his quest for perfection.
 He just didn’t see why a long-distance cruising yacht should be a wet, uncomfortable or strenuous experience.
 The result of these principles, combined with his extensive knowledge at sea resulted in a blueprint for a serious long-distance cruising yacht that the French yard builds to this day.

 Henri never stopped working

-Being French and a brilliantly gifted engineer, Henri will go down in history as a man who managed to produce a yacht that was well ahead of its time.
-Features that Henri devised such as electric furling sails and the very first bow thrusters to be installed as standard on production yachts, this ensured in history the brand would always sit at the top table of brilliance.
+Being French and a brilliantly gifted engineer, Henri will go down in history as a man who managed to produce a yacht that was ahead of its time.
+Henri invented electric furling sails, and the very first bow thrusters to be installed as standard on production yachts.
+This concept ensured the brand would always sit at the top table of brilliance.
 Henri believed shorthanded couples needed a boat that was easy to sail and comfortable to maneuver.

 History says, ketches rigged yachts are more manageable for cruising long distances, so the company philosophy was never to changed.
 All AMEL Yachts are ketch rigged.
 Henri was never afraid to push boundaries of design and styling such as maroon plastic rubbing strakes, a semi-hard top with an offset wheel and armchair helmsman’s seat, (a feature that is much imitated), solid stainless guardrails and – uniquely – their molded-in fake teak decks all make AMEL distinctive and famous for being the ultimate production yacht.

 The all-inclusive principle